azminawwar/ElasticSearch/addDocumentsInIndex.md

-## For creating new document with random id
+## For Creating Document with random ID
 ```
 POST /product/default
 {